Korach (parashah): Numbers chapter 18

 In April 2014, the Committee on Jewish Law and Standards of Conservative Judaism ruled that women are now equally responsible for observing commandments as men have been.
-The Committee thus concluded that mothers and fathers are equally responsible for the redemption of their first-born sons and daughters.
+The Committee thus concluded that mothers and fathers are equally responsible for the redemption of their firstborn sons and daughters.

-Plaut reported that most Reform Jews have abandoned the ceremony of redemption of the first-born as inconsistent with Reform Judaism's rejection of matters relating to priestly privilege and special status based upon one's parentage or sibling birth order.
+Plaut reported that most Reform Jews have abandoned the ceremony of redemption of the firstborn as inconsistent with Reform Judaism's rejection of matters relating to priestly privilege and special status based upon one's parentage or sibling birth order.